 As 25 Daysailer boats veered toward the final turn of my first – and what would be my last race at Stage Harbor Yacht Club in Chatham, Massachusetts. – I felt the spray of salt water splash on both my face and forearms as I instructed my hearty crew of two to literally “stay the course.“

 For some still inexplicable reason, I had been appointed as skipper on a modest Daysailer on the last race of the summer season for the “12 and unders.”
-Not only did I not deserve the honor; it was actually dangerous to put me anywhere near a boat except as a handler of the jib as part of a well-seasoned crew.
+Not only did I not deserve the honor, but it was also actually dangerous to put me anywhere near a boat except as a handler of the jib as part of a well-seasoned crew.
 But my brother, Mark, just two years older at the time, was a forbearing and discerning sailor, so “the powers that be” surmised that I had the same DNA.
 In retrospect, however, if my brother was Jimmy Carter, then I was his younger brother, Billy.

 While Mark took to the sport like butter on toast, I was baffled by the anachronistic lexicon, the sketchy edicts, and upper-crust mores that defined sailing.
 As a foreshadow of what was to come, Mark, a future headmaster, was a confident patrician, while I was a down-and-out plebeian.
 Half the time, I literally didn’t know what to do, so I just winged it to whoever was in my boat, using my enduring wit as a deflective measure.
 “Okay, guys, ready about – ‘hardly’.”
 Everyone would then guffaw and shake their heads at the jokester guiding the boat.

 After our sailing lessons, my dutiful sibling would come home discussing the significance of studying the sea pattern to windward as a way to tack correctly.
-I would then comment that the Stage Harbor Yacht Club had purchased two dozen “Daysailers,” from the boat’s renowned designer, George O’Day, “at a good price” according to the Program Director, David Hovey.
+I would then comment that the Stage Harbor Yacht Club had purchased two dozen “Daysailers” from the boat’s renowned designer, George O’Day, “at a good price,” according to the Program Director, David Hovey.

 “It must have been a good sale!”
 I remarked to my mother.